-Looking for things to do with kids in Raleigh during the fall?
-One of the classic fall activities is visiting pumpkin patches and exploring corn mazes.
-The Raleigh pumpkin picking season typically begins sometime in late September to early October.

-NOTE: These are seasonal attractions, be sure to check the website of each place mentioned below for up to date guidelines and opening hours.

-**Second draft:**

-- Raleigh Brewing has their Oktoberfest Lager with notes of sweet caramel, baked bread, and herbal hops.
+- Raleigh Brewing has its Oktoberfest Lager with notes of sweet caramel, baked bread, and herbal hops.

 - Trophy Maywood typically has a Oktrophyfest – Marzen (a lager that originated in Bavaria)

 - Lynnwood Brewing serves up a seasonal Shut Your Pumpkin Pie Hole Wheat.

-- Pelagic Beer & Wine currently have a Pumpkin Pie Porter on tap.
+- Pelagic Beer & Wine currently has a Pumpkin Pie Porter on tap.

-- Jubala Coffee has their Pumpkin Spice Latte; flavored with cinnamon, ginger, nutmeg, allspice and clove.
+- Jubala Coffee has its Pumpkin Spice Latte; flavored with cinnamon, ginger, nutmeg, allspice and clove.
 And their Campfire Mocha; s’mores flavored mocha featuring graham cracker-infused milk, Videri Chocolate, and house made toasted marshmallow.

 - Sir Walter Coffee always get creative with their drinks.
 Ask about their Graham Cracker latte, pumpkin pie martini, apple cider old fashion, or spiced rum cider.

 - Asali Cafe in Cary makes delicious desserts, like the Pumpkin Cheesecake Mousse and Autumn Mousse.

-- 42 & Lawrence also typically have a Pumpkin Spice Latte on their specials menu, plus chai tea and hot apple cider.
+- 42 & Lawrence also typically has a Pumpkin Spice Latte on their specials menu, plus chai tea and hot apple cider.

 - Idle Hour Coffee – ask about their Maple Ginger Latte and Lavender Honey Latte.

 - Hayes Barton Cafe make the most amazing cakes in Raleigh.

 - Raleigh Rolls, who make ice cream rolled on cold slates with a variety of flavors and toppings, currently has a pumpkin pie special through October (pumpkin pie filling, graham cracker, topped with whipped cream!

 PLEASE NOTE: These are seasonal items.
-Please visit each businesses website for up-to-date offerings before driving there!
+Please visit each business’s website for up-to-date offerings before driving there!
 Oh, here is our list of 17 places to celebrate Oktoberfest in Raleigh.

 3. Visit Pumpkin Patches, Corn Mazes, and Fruit Picking

 Looking for things to do with kids in Raleigh during the fall?
 One of the classic fall activities is visiting pumpkin patches and exploring corn mazes.
 The Raleigh pumpkin picking season typically begins sometime in late September to early October.

-NOTE: These are seasonal attractions, be sure to check the website of each place mentioned below for up to date guidelines and opening hours.
+NOTE: These are seasonal attractions, be sure to check the website of each place mentioned below for up to date guidelines and opening hours before you drive there!